Bio2Byte/simsapiper/README.md

     - matched to a protein structure model
     - not matched to a protein structure model
     - in the final aligned file
-- Sequence conservation calculated using the average Shannon Entropy of the MSA

 ### Resource log